xiaoquqi/django-starter-template/README.md

 │   ├── settings             // Directory containing various settings for the application.
 │   │   ├── base.py          // Base settings for the Django project.
 │   │   ├── celery.py        // Celery-specific settings.
-│   │   ├── constrants.py    // Global variables.
+│   │   ├── constants.py     // Global variables and constants.
 │   │   ├── __init__.py      // Initializes the settings package.
 │   │   ├── logging_config.py // Configuration for logging in the application.
 │   │   ├── rest.py          // Settings specific to Django REST framework.